jameslamb/conference-notes/scipy/SCIPY-2022.md

 ### Lightning Talks

-- Can a neural network trained on images of the physical world recogize cartoons?
+- Can a neural network trained on images of the physical world recognize cartoons?
     - twitter.com/DJCordhose
 - "teaching signal processing to musicians with jupyterbook"
     - https://bit.ly/dstbook-scipy